How to Back Up Microsoft 365: Why Native Retention Is Not a Backup

 The result is complete peace of mind.
 No matter what happens to your Microsoft 365 data (accidental deletion, malicious action, ransomware, or admin error), you can recover it quickly and completely.

 The Microsoft 365 backup market has matured significantly.
-Major solutions include Veeam Backup for Microsoft 365, Datto SaaS Protection, AvePoint Cloud Backup, and Acronis Cyber Protect.
-Each has strengths, but the key criteria you should evaluate are:
+Established solutions include Veeam Backup for Microsoft 365, Datto SaaS Protection, AvePoint Cloud Backup, and Acronis Cyber Protect.
+The product matters less than matching it to these criteria:

-- Recovery speed: How quickly can you restore data?
-Minutes or hours?
-This matters when an entire mailbox needs to be recovered.
+- Recovery speed: How quickly can you actually restore?
+Minutes or hours matters when an entire mailbox is down.

-- Storage location: Where is your backup data stored?
+- Storage location: Where does the backup data live?
 For Canadian businesses subject to PIPEDA, Canadian data residency is increasingly important.

 For most small and mid-sized businesses, the best approach is to have your managed IT provider handle backup entirely.
 They select, deploy, monitor, and manage the backup solution so you never have to think about it.
-Backups happen automatically, and when you need to restore something, one call or email gets it done.
+Backups happen automatically, restores are tested, and when you need something back, one call or email gets it done.

 How ClayGen Handles M365 Backup